Ukraine parliament appoints 35-year-old lawyer as new Prime Minister | DW | 29.08.2019

 Well over half of the 450 seats in parliament now belong to Zelenskiy's new party, "Servant of the People."
 Facing a hostile parliament after his landslide victory, Zelenskiy called for snap parliamentary elections in July that gave his party 254 seats.

-Zelenskiy's party takes its name from a popular television sitcom in which the President played a high-school teacher turned president.
-His 254 MPs are all political newcomers like him.
+Zelenskiy's party takes its name from a popular television sitcom in which the president played a high-school teacher turned president.
+His 254 MPs are also all political newcomers.

 Read more: German foreign minister urges Russia, Ukraine to revive peace talks